 “Uncovering Immigrant Origins”

-Most Americans are descendants of immigrants and the first step towards researching them in their home country is almost always determining their exact place of origin overseas.
-This is important because many countries (especially Europe) conserved their records at the town/provincial/state level.
-Therefore, determining where your ancestors came from will help you find the records you need in order to research their lives prior to emigration.
+Most Americans are descendants of immigrants, and the first step towards researching them in their home country is almost always determining their exact place of origin overseas.
+This is important because many countries (especially in Europe) conserved their records at the town/provincial/state level.
+Therefore, determining precisely where your ancestors came from will help you find the records you need in order to research their lives prior to emigration.
 These locations are not always easy to find, with research in record after record commonly yielding only their country of origin (“Germany” or “Ireland”) without any further specifics.
 This course will discuss numerous record sets that may aid in establishing that place of origin – with an emphasis on some lesser-used records, or lesser-used ways to utilize common records.

 An added benefit of researching these record sets is that along the way, insightful information about our ancestors’ lives can be uncovered.
 As such, this course will also help to contextualize the lives of our immigrant ancestors while searching for their place of origin across a host of record groups.